 Approach

-The basic approach for multi-dataset collective IO is not much different from the current implementation of collective IO on a single dataset.
-The major change for the new work is that we add data information from different datasets to the I/O mapping list and construct information for collective IO operations.
+The basic approach for multi-dataset collective IO is not much different from the current implementation of chunk collective IO on a single dataset.
+The major change for the work is that we add data information from multiple datasets to the I/O mapping list and construct MPI information for collective IO operations.

-The following example chart explains the implementation approach for the new API functions
+The following example chart shows the conceptual implementation approach for the new API functions

 New API Functions

-Two new functions, H5Dread_multi() and H5Dwrite_multi(), are proposed here.
+Three new functions, H5Dread_multi(), H5Dwrite_multi() and H5Dclose_multi() are proposed here, and a common type structure is used for the APIs as defined below .

+typedef struct H5D_rw_multi_t

+{

+hid_t dataset_id;

+hid_t mem_type_id;

+hid_t mem_space_id;

+hid_t file_space_id;

+unsigned int close_flags; /* handle close/free resources */

+void * buf; /* data buffer */

+} H5D_rw_multi_t;

 H5Dread_multi()

-This omnibus routine performs collective reads from multiple datasets.
-All members of the file communicator associated with the HDF5 file must participate in the call.
-Each process loads the information required to perform each read into a structure, and passes an array of such structures through to H5Dread_multi().
+This routine performs collective or independent I/O reads from multiple datasets.
+In collective mode, all members of the file communicator associated with the HDF5 file must participate in the call.
+Each process loads the information required to perform each read into the H5D_rw_multi_t structure, and passes an array of the structures through to H5Dread_multi().

-The structure used for this purpose is H5D_read_multi_t, and is defined below:

-struct H5D_read_multi_t

-{

-hid_t dataset_id; /* as per H5Dread() */

-hid_t mem_type_id; /* as per H5Dread() */

-hid_t mem_space_id; /* as per H5Dread() */

-hid_t file_space_id; /* as per H5Dread() */

-void * buf; /* as per H5Dread() */

-};

-With the H5D_read_multi_t in hand, we may declare H5Dread_multi() as follows:
+The API function description is as shown below.

+herr_t H5Dread_multi(hid_t file_id,

-herr_t H5Dread_multi(size_t count,
+size_t count,

-struct H5D_read_multi_t reads[],
+struct H5D_rw_multi_t info[],

-hid_t xfer_plist_id);
+hid_t dxpl_id);

+Parameters:

+file_id: file or group id for the location of datasets

+count: the number of datasets.

+Info: the array of dataset information and read buffers.

+dxpl_id: dataset transfer property.

+Return:

+a non-negative value if successful; otherwise returns a negative value.

-Very briefly, processing inside H5Dread_multi() will be as follows.
-Note that all error checking has been omitted for brevity.
+Brief description is as follows.
+Note that details have been omitted for brevity.

-Each process in the collective read scans the list of data set reads indicated by the reads[] array, and constructs a derived MPI type describing the sections of the HDF5 file to be read.
+Each process obtains the list of dataset info from the info[] array structure, and constructs a derived MPI type describing the sections of the HDF5 file to be read.

+For the collective I/O operation, each process end up calling MPI_File_read_at_all() to perform the desired reads.

-Each process then calls MPI_File_read_all() to perform the desired reads.
+For the independent I/O operation, each process end up calling MPI_File_read_at() to perform the desired reads.
+This operation doesn’t require constructing derived MPI type.

-On return from MPI_File_read_all(), each process tidies up, and then returns with the desired data in the buffers pointed to by the buf fields of the elements of the reads[] array.
+Each process tidies up, and then returns with the desired data in the buffers pointed to by the buf fields of the elements of the info[] array structure.

 H5Dwrite_multi()

-This omnibus routine performs collective writes to multiple datasets.
-All members of the file communicator associated with the HDF5 file must participate in the call.
-Each process loads the information required to perform each write into a structure, and passes an array of such structures through to H5Dwrite_multi().
+This routine performs collective or independent I/O writes to multiple datasets.
+In collective mode, all members of the file communicator associated with the HDF5 file must participate in the call.
+Each process loads the information required to perform each write into the H5D_rw_multi_t structure, and passes an array of the structures through to H5Dwrite_multi().

-The structure used for this purpose is H5D_write_multi_t, and is defined below:

-struct H5D_write_multi_t

-{

-hid_t dataset_id; /* as per H5Dwrite() */

-hid_t mem_type_id; /* as per H5Dwrite() */

-hid_t mem_space_id; /* as per H5Dwrite() */

-hid_t file_space_id; /* as per H5Dwrite() */

-const void * buf; /* as per H5Dwrite() */

-};

-With the H5D_write_multi_t in hand, we may declare H5Dwrite_multi() as follows:
+The API function description is as shown below.

+herr_t H5Dwrite_multi(hid_t file_id,

-herr_t H5Dwrite_multi(size_t count,
+size_t count,

-struct H5D_write_multi_t writes[],
+struct H5D_rw_multi_t info[],

-hid_t xfer_plist_id);
+hid_t dxpl_id);

+Parameters:

+file_id: file or group id for the location of datasets

+count: the number of datasets.

+Info: the array of dataset information and write buffers.

+dxpl_id: dataset transfer property.

+Returns:

+a non-negative value if successful; otherwise returns a negative value.

-Very briefly, processing inside H5Dwrite_multi() will be as follows.
-Note that all error checking has been omitted for brevity.
+Brief description is as follows.
+Note that details have been omitted for brevity.

-Each process in the collective write scans the list of data set writes indicated by the writes[] array, and constructs a derived MPI type describing the sections of the HDF5 file to be written.
+Each process obtains the list of dataset info from the info[] array structure, and constructs a derived MPI type describing the sections of the HDF5 file to be written.

+For the collective I/O operation, each process end up calling MPI_File_write_at_all() to perform the desired writes.

-Each process then calls MPI_File_write_all() to perform the desired writes.
+For the independent I/O operation, each process end up calling MPI_File_write_at() to perform the desired writes.
+This operation doesn’t require constructing derived MPI type.

-On return from MPI_File_write_all(), each process tidies up, and returns.